zadyson/GenoParatyphi/README.md

 # genoparatyphi

+## Please note that GenoParatyphi is no longer updated, the newly developed [Paratype](https://github.com/CHRF-Genomics/Paratype/) carries out the same AMR calling functions as GenoParatyphi, but also types sequences accoring to a newly developed [Paratyphi A genotyping framework](https://www.medrxiv.org/content/10.1101/2021.11.13.21266165v2).

 Detect AMR mutations in Salmonella Paratyphi A genomes based on VCF or BAM files (mapped to Paratyphi A AKU_12601 reference genome)